Trading vs investing: what's the difference?

 Trading is the buying and selling of assets such as shares, forex or commodities over the short to medium term.
 The aim is to outperform returns you could get when investing by opening and closing positions more frequently in pursuit of short-term gains.
 When trading, you can speculate on an asset’s upward or downward price movements.
 If you think the price of the asset will rise, you buy and if you think the price of the asset will fall, you sell.
 The latter is known as short-selling; this means you are trying to benefit from a decline in an asset’s price.
 There are different trading styles, namely scalping, day trading, swing trading, trend trading and position trading.

-A popular method of trading is via derivatives such as CFDs or spread bets.
+A popular method of trading is via derivatives such as CFDs.
 When you trade using derivatives, you do not own the underlying asset and you can trade on leverage.
 With leverage, you only have to put up a small deposit – called margin – to gain exposure to the full value of a trade.
 While this will magnify profits, it will also magnify losses.

 Balancing your risk is a very important part of trading; that is why you need a solid strategy and trading plan before you start.
 You also need to do a proper fundamental and technical analysis on the markets you want to trade.
 You can learn more about trading strategy, risk management and different trading styles on IG Academy.